movestore/movestore.github.io/appspec.md

 # Appspec.json

-The `appspec.json` file is used to define the parameters of an App within MoveApps.
+The `appspec.json` file is used to define the specifications of an App within MoveApps.
 Here, dependencies, settings and documentation properties of the App are defined.
-Some of the parameters are mandatory and have a fixed list of possible values, others are optional.
-Take a look at the menu on the left for detailed descriptions and guidelines for each of the parameters that can be defined.
+Some of the specifications are mandatory and have a fixed list of possible values, others are optional.
+Take a look at the menu on the left for detailed descriptions and guidelines for each of the specifications that can be defined.

 ## Validator